BabsLabs/rails_engine/README.md

 ## RailsEngine / RalesEngine

 ### Description
 The RailsEngine (or RalesEngine as it might have been called had I finished more of the SalesEngine Business Intelligence queries) is a Ruby on Rails powered API that provides sales data for a fictional dataset of sales information.

 ### Version
 This API is currently versioned as V1 (version 1).
 All endpoints will be accessed using the `/api/v1/` URI path prefix.
 More information on paths and use can be found in the Features / Usage section below.

 ### Purpose
 The API was built to practice restful routing and test driven development with the assistance of FactoryBot and Faker.
+In addition the project focused on advanced ActiveRecord queries for the purpose of Business Intelligence.

 ### Screenshots

 ### Tech / Framework Used
 This project was built and tested using the following technologies;

 * Ruby on Rails